toveson/password-generator/README.md

 # Random password generator

 This is a random password generator.
 It takes user input to make a random password baised off of the user inputs. once all user inputs are finished a password is created that the user is able to copy from the screen.
-Update for forking demo.

 ## Technologies
 * HTML